ok-steve/ok-steve.github.io/src/code/2019-06-19-base-styles.md

     /**
-     * Correct the inability to style clickable types in iOS and Safari.
+     * Correct the inability to style buttons in iOS and Safari.
      */

     button,